After Bone Grafting/Sinus Augmentation

 You may find some small granules in your mouth for the first several days.
 Do not be alarmed by this.
 It is normal to have some of them come out of the graft site and into your mouth.
 There are some things you could do to minimize the number of particles that become dislodged:

 Do not vigorously rinse or spit for 3-5 days.

 Do not apply pressure with your tongue or fingers to the grafted area, as the material is movable during the initial healing.

 Do not lift or pull on the lip to look at the sutures.
 This can actually cause damage to the wound site and tear the sutures.

-For the first day, we would suggest letting the blood clot stabilize and not even rinse your mouth.
+For the first day, we would suggest letting the blood clot stabilize and not even rinsing your mouth.
 Following the first day, gentle rinsing would be advised but not too vigorously as you can again disturb some of the bone graft granules.

 Sinus Augmentation: If you have had a sinus grafting procedure performed, the general postoperative instructions still apply, but we would like to emphasize a few important points about your particular procedure and remind you of some instructions:

 2. If you must sneeze, do so with your mouth open to avoid any unnecessary pressure on the sinus area.